UWRF Teaching Program: Wisconsin State Standards for Teaching

 There are ten standards for a licensure to become a teacher in the state of Wisconsin.
 Teachers must know the subject of subjects they are teaching.
 This not only means a teacher knows detail of the concepts being taught, but also can apply them to situations appealing to students, helping them to learn better.
 Teachers also must know how a child grows.
 Some children take longer to grow and learn things.
 Teachers should understand that students learn differently.
 This means that teachers should realize that there are many types of learning styles and cater to all of the learning styles students show in their classroom.
 Teachers must know how to teach the subject they are teaching.
 Teachers need to know how to manage a classroom.
 Teachers need to communicate with others and be able to change their lesson plans to cater to the students they have each year.
 Teachers know how to test their students and also can assess themselves.
 Lastly, teachers should be connected with other teachers in their community.

 Location

 The university is located thirty minutes from the Twin Cities of Minneapolis and St. Paul.
 Students that attend this university get multiple experience of diversity through the different rural, suburban, and urban schools near the area.
 This university also makes it available that upon completion of a bachelor's degree a graduate will receive their Wisconsin teacher's license.
-One of the big advantages of going to UWRF means that there is a smaller teacher to student ratio so students have a more personal experience with their professors and feel taken care of.
+At UWRF, there is a smaller teacher to student ratio so students have a more personal experience with their professors.